 According to one version of the story, he played a girl in the Cadet Theatricals at the age of 10.
 His performance inspired the next year’s show to be written around him.

 But his biographer, Martin Litvin, writes that Billy Dalton was encouraged by his mother to dress in skirts and entertain men in the saloons of Butte.
 When his father found out he beat him severely.
-At 17, he was sent to live with an aunt in Boston, where he worked in a dry goods store.
+At 17, he went to live with an aunt in Boston, where he worked in a dry goods store.

 The rest is history.